osuchanglab/autoMLSA/README.md

 # Pipeline Description

 This pipeline uses a set of input marker sequences for a BLAST search, finds the corresponding gene or protein sequences in the target BLAST databases (nt, wgs, and custom local databases), determines an appropriate organism name using information present in the NCBI taxonomy and nucleotide databases, determines which genomes have all genes of interest, aligns each gene individually, filters identical alignments with a log file to help determine which alignments are identical, determines the appropriate substitution model for each gene, and then concatenates the genes into an alignment while saving the partition data.

-The output from the main script is a concatenated alignment file, the appropriate substitution model to provide to RAxML, and a paritioned dataset file that is formatted properly for input into RAxML.
+The output from the main script is a concatenated alignment file, the appropriate substitution model to provide to RAxML, and a partitioned dataset file that is formatted properly for input into RAxML.
 The RAxML wrapper provided along with the main script (autoMLSA-raxml.pl) will allow you to generate a phylogenetic tree based on the MLSA dataset.
 Alternatively, you can use these files to do your own custom analysis using RAxML or other phylogenetic tree generation software.

 # Usage